ghydric/08-C-Programming/16_Data_Structures/Linked_list/Performance_Labs.md

 Input the names into a list.

-Output the unsorted names.
+Display the unsorted names.

 Sort the names in alphabetical order.

+Display the sorted names

-Output the sorted names.
+Create a file with the sorted names.

 ### Data ( at least)

-Input 11 names.
+get at least 11 names.